davraamides/todotxt-mode/README.md

 - Move tasks from any file to the main *Todo* file (used when processing the *Inbox* file)
 - Move tasks to the *Waiting* file
-- Move tasks to the *Deferred* file
+- Move tasks to the *Someday* file
 - Move completed tasks to the *Archive* file

 ![Manage Tsks](https://raw.githubusercontent.com/davraamides/todotxt-mode/master/images/move-tasks.gif)